roy54x/Lexical_semantics_in_cross-lingual_transfer/README.md

 ## Generating the Colexification Graph

 Additionally, the bipartite graph can be used to generate a colexification graph.
-Colexification refers to the phenomenon where different meanings are expressed by the same word (i.e., 'co-lexified') in a language [wikipedia](https://en.wikipedia.org/wiki/Colexification), and a colexification graph captures these relationships by connecting words that share meanings across different contexts.
+Colexification refers to the phenomenon where different meanings are expressed by the same word in a language ([wikipedia](https://en.wikipedia.org/wiki/Colexification)), and a colexification graph captures these relationships by connecting words that share meanings across different contexts.
+The mapping of the two lexicons enable us to identify words in the source language which share the same translation in the target language, thus allowing us to generate a colexification graph of the source language.
+Combining graphs from more than one language pair may further enrich the colexification graph.

+### Code Example